cacao-org/docs/pages/cacao/cacao_getting_situated.md

 The command will fail if not run in a loop's rootdir.
 Running the command is a good way to check what type of AO loop is configured.

-{% include image.html file="cacao-check-cacaovars.png" alt="Jekyll" caption="This is a sample caption" %}
+{% include image.html file="cacao-check-cacaovars.png" caption="This is a sample caption" %}